zoranmarjanovic/fcg-test-1/README.md

 - I have used React-redux as a global management.
 - I could have also used useContext + useReducer as well, but due to several down side I have kept aside for now
 - I have used redux only for storing the Car information.
-- Task data is stored an maintained in its own component called Task
+- Task data is stored and maintained in its own component called Task.
+Since task is not shared across I have limited with in task component.
 - Action, reducers and its relative constants are grouped under Store
 - Operation is the only file that can be interacted to maintain the store.
 It helps in dispatching as well maintaining the store